Game

 Educate

 MyPlate is a tool to help you make the best food choices.
-When you choose food for meals and snacks, think about MyPlate categories (fruits, vegetables, protein foods, whole grains, and dairy) and you can easily make great choices.
-And, don't forget about water!
-Water is always a good choice.
+When choosing food for meals and snacks, consider the MyPlate categories—fruits, vegetables, protein foods, whole grains, and dairy—to make great choices.
+And don't forget about water; it's always a good option!

 The number one thing you need to know is that choosing to use MyPlate to guide your food choices means that you will get great nutrition to go, grow, and know.